speechmatics/speechmatics-js-sdk/packages/browser-audio-input-react/README.md

 ### PCM recording

-This package exposes a context provider that can be used like so:
+This package exposes a context provider that can be used to share a **single PCM recorder across the app**.
+This is quite handy, as you can control and the recorder from any component in your app!

 ```TSX
 import { PcmAudioRecorderProvider } from '@speechmatics/browser-audio-input-react';